-HAZARDOUS DECOMPOSITION PRODUCTS: The arc may form gaseous reaction products such as carbon monoxide and carbon dioxide.
-Ozone and nitrogen oxides may be formed by the radiation from the arc.
-See section 16.
-Other decomposition products of arc welding and cutting originate from the volatilization, reaction, or oxidation of the material being worked.

-HAZARDOUS POLYMERIZATION: May Occur  Will Not Occur CONDITIONS TO AVOID.
-None known
+10. Stability and Reactivity STABILITY: Unstable ∑ Stable INCOMPATIBILITY (materials to avoid): None known.
+HAZARDOUS DECOMPOSITION PRODU JCTS: The arc may for m such products of gaseous reaction as carbon monoxide and carbon dioxide.
+Radiation from the arc may form ozone and nitrogen oxides.
+(See section 16.)
+Other decomposition 1 products of arc welding and cutting originate from volatilization, reaction, or oxidation of the mate erial being worked.
+HAZARDOUS POLYMERIZATION: May Occur ◯ Will Not Occur CONDITIONS TO AVOID.
+None Improve